-The Primary RE Advisers for the Archdiocese of Birmingham are Maggie Duggan and Rebecca Brolly.
+The Primary Advisers for Catholic Education for the Archdiocese of Birmingham are Maggie Duggan, David Harris and Rebecca Brolly.
 They are experienced practitioners in Primary education and are enthusiastic and dedicated in their support for schools in their Catholic Life mission and delivery of Collective Worship and teaching of RE.

 They offer support and guidance for schools on all aspects of RE including induction to teaching and learning in Catholic schools, INSET, staff training, support for schools pre and post inspection and sharing of current initiatives and updates with RE subject leaders at Cluster meetings.
 Contact The Service Level Agreement The Service Level Agreement (SLA) is an educational support service to all the schools of the Archdiocese of Birmingham.
 Through this agreement, schools have access to termly cluster group meetings led by one of the Diocesan advisers.
 The focus for these meetings is determined partly by what schools have requested through the annual self-evaluation of the SLA and also in response to local and national news and initiatives.
 These meetings also give the RE subject leader the opportunity to network with colleagues from other schools and to share good practice.
 Currently we have 23 groups meeting each term.
 These groups are based geographically across the whole Diocese.